Araullo University

 With its acquisition of the University in 2004, Philippine conglomerate PHINMA established the PHINMA Education Network.
 Together with Cagayan de Oro College (Cagayan de Oro), University of Iloilo (Iloilo City), the University of Pangasinan (Dagupan), Southwestern University (Cebu City), Saint Jude College (Manila) and Republican College (Quezon City), Araullo University forms part of a more than 74,000-strong student community.

-Due to its reputation as a leading higher educational institution in the local community, PHINMA AU has been named as one of the four 'Knowledge Eagle Universities of Nueva Ecija.'
+Due to its reputation as a leading higher educational institution in the local community, PHINMA AU has been named as one of the four 'Knowledge Eagle Universities of Nueva Ecija'.

+PHINMA Education is Southeast Asia's largest private education network, focused on making quality education accessible to underserved communities in the Philippines and Indonesia.
+Through a network of 10 educational institutions across 15 campuses, the organization aims to provide pathways out of poverty for low-income families.

 History

 In response to the increasing demand for legal education in Nueva Ecija, the Esteban and Castelo families (some of whom were judges and attorneys) established Araullo Law School, a nonsectarian, co-educational and private law school.
 It was named after Manuel Araullo, a judge in Nueva Ecija, Pampanga, and Tarlac before becoming the third Chief Justice of the Philippines.
-His fair judgments earned him the title “The Just Judge.”

 Araullo Law School had an initial batch of 27 students.
 Classes were first held in the upper floor of the Cabanatuan Puericulture Center.
 However, as enrollment increased, the law school moved in 1951 to its second campus, a leased premise along M. H. del Pilar Street.
 In 1963, the League of Provincial Governors proclaimed the law school as the “most outstanding institution in Central Luzon.”

-In 1969, the school was transferred to a five (5)-hectare property in Barangay Bitas where it still stands today.
+In 1969, the school was transferred to a five-hectare property in Barangay Bitas where it still stands today.
 Araullo Law School then became a college, known as Araullo Lyceum.
 It offered diverse courses and improved its facilities.
-This led the Department of Education, Culture and Sports to grant the institution the university status in 1983, giving it a good reason to rename itself as Araullo University.
+This led the Department of Education, Culture and Sports to grant the institution the university status in 1983, and it subsequently renamed itself as Araullo University.

 On April 20, 2004, Araullo University became part of the PHINMA Education Network (PEN), an educational institution that aims to provide quality yet affordable education.
 Through PHINMA, Araullo University strengthened its academic offerings and employed non-traditional approaches to learning.

-Considering the development of the community it serves, PHINMA AU is guided by its mission of developing Filipino professionals through the endowment of knowledge and skills, as well as, character and spiritual formation.

 PHINMA AU has been ranked number 14 nationwide in the list of schools with 50 or more examinees for Accountants.
 It produced topnotchers in Criminology Licensure Examination in August 2010 and in April 2016.
 Likewise, it also produced topnotchers in the Licensure Examination for Teachers (LET) in April 2013.

-In 2014, PHINMA AU South was opened to cater to students from the southern part of Nueva Ecija.
+In 2014, PHINMA AU South opened to cater to students from the southern part of Nueva Ecija.
 It offers bachelor's degrees in Hotel & Restaurant Management, Tourism Management, Pharmacy, Business Administration major in Banking and Microfinance.

-From an enrollment level of only 5,753 students in 2004, PHINMA AU now boasts of 10,200 students in 2017 with the biggest batch of Senior High School students in the whole province of Nueva Ecija.
+From an enrollment level of only 5,753 students in 2004, PHINMA AU increased to 10,200 students in 2017 with the biggest batch of Senior High School students in the province of Nueva Ecija.